-Tighter COVID-19 restrictions, factory shutdowns, congested shipping routes, and the recent shift to lean manufacturing (which, among other things, encourages supplier efficiency and profitability by not stockpiling large inventories) have all contributed to major bottlenecks at each stage of the supply chain.
+The increased demand for products once the world started to reopen, congested shipping routes and the recent shift to lean manufacturing (which, among other things, encourages supplier efficiency and profitability by not stockpiling large inventories) have all contributed to major bottlenecks at each stage of the supply chain.

 While we can't predict what the next shortage will be or when supply chain operations will get back to normal, restaurant operators can develop strategies to manage ongoing supply chain disruptions.
-Following are six ways for business owners to keep customers happy and continue to operate their business amid this uncertain time.
+Following are five tips from other restaurateurs to keep customers happy and continue to operate amid supply chain shortages and inflation.

 If you can't bear to pull a dish from your menu, another strategy that many restaurants have undertaken is finding substitutions.
 For example, Amanda Cohen, chef and owner of Dirt Candy in New York City told CNN that she had to substitute golden or red beets for her usual eye-catching candy cane beets.
 If you cannot find a substitute ingredient that allows you to maintain the integrity of your dish and stay true to your brand, consider replacing it with another dish entirely.
 While these changes may feel disappointing in the moment, remaining flexible will enable your business to continue to thrive during today's uncertainty.